 Every other April when the NC General Assembly is in session, 60-100 students from 16 campuses of the University of North Carolina system travel to Raleigh to showcase and discuss their research experiences with North Carolina legislators.
-The next “Research in the Capital” symposium is tentatively scheduled for 2015.
+The next “Research in the Capitol” symposium is tentatively scheduled for 2015.

 - Eva Archer (Chemistry) Structure of the RNA Genome of the Satellite Tobacco Mosaic Virus